Auditor Role in Sdn Bhd Company

 - Invoices raised should be pre-numerically referenced on every single invoice and copy of which file accordingly in an invoice file.

 - Payment vouchers should also be pre-numerically numbered, properly checked and authorized by the respective personnel in charge.
 Supporting documents should be attached together with the payment vouchers when presenting for approval for payment.
 Ideally, these invoices/bills are stamped “PAID” to avoid their re-presentation.

 - Bank-in of cheques or cash should ideally be done on a daily basis.
 Indicate the name of the client, invoice number paid and the official receipt or purpose of bank-in and filed accordingly.
 Section 82(1) (b) of the Income Tax Act, 1967 requires the issue of printed receipts serially numbered for every sum received if the gross takings for a year exceeded RM150,000 and RM100,000 for goods and services rendered respectively.

 - Bank balance should be checked and reconciled with the bank statements at the end of every month.

 - Receipts and payments should be updated promptly to monitor Company’s cash flow on daily basis.

-- Proper books such as sales, purchases, debtors and creditors, journal and bank book should be maintained and updated promptly.
+- Proper books such as sales, purchases, debtors, creditors, journal and cheque book should be maintained and updated promptly.

 - Management account, i.e. Balance Sheet and Income Statement be drawn up at the end of every month to monitor the financial position of the Company.